 As the saying goes, Rome wasn’t built in a day, and you shouldn’t expect to even scratch the surface if you only have 24 hours to explore the city.
 Yet you can still take in many of the highlights, sample the amazing food, and leave feeling like you’ve at least tried to do justice to one of Europe’s most famous cities.

 We’ve spent many days wandering the streets of Rome, so have some good ideas about sights you should prioritise if you don’t have much time.
 Maybe it’s just a flying visit, or perhaps a stopover on the way somewhere else.
 Whatever your reasons, it is possible to cram in a lot, so that you’ll actually feel like you’ve been there longer.

 If you are on a short layover and have luggage in tow, it’s a good idea to put it in storage so that you don’t have to lug it around the city with you.
 Seeing the best sights and museums that Rome has to offer does involve a fair bit of walking, and you don’t want to be hauling bags or cases around on the uneven pavements, especially in the heat of the summer.

-There are so many things to do in Rome that you really could spend several weeks here without getting bored, but if you only have a few days to explore, it’s a good idea to purchase a guide book from somewhere like The Works to help you plan your adventure.
+There are so many things to do in Rome that you really could spend several weeks here without getting bored, but if you only have a few days to explore, it’s a good idea to purchase a guide book to help you plan your adventure.
 Sometimes information at city sights is sparse, so having your own guide book will help you get the most out of your visit.